Property Tax Relief for Disabled Veterans

 - A 100% total and permanent disability rating from being a prisoner of war AND

-For more information on the changes to the Property Tax Relief Program read the 2017 Property Tax Relief brochure.
+For more information on the Property Tax Relief Program read the 2017 Property Tax Relief brochure.